Skip to main content

 hasOwnFunctions(boolean value)

 This controls whether the JactlContext object will have its own set of functions/methods registered with it.
-By default, all JactlContext share the same functions/methods registered using Jactl.function() ... .register() or Jactl.method(type) ... .register() (see section below on Adding New Functions/Methods).
+By default, all JactlContext objects share the same functions/methods registered using Jactl.function() ... .register() or Jactl.method(type) ... .register() (see section below on Adding New Functions/Methods).

 If you would like to have different sets of functions/methods for different sets of scripts you can create different JactlContext objects and register different sets of functions/methods with each object.